hchadli/file-reader-lib/README.md

 - v3.0.0: Adds encrypted text reading with pluggable decryptor and tests.
 - v4.0.0: Adds role-based authorization for XML reading with pluggable authorizer and tests.
 - v5.0.0: Adds encrypted XML reading (sync/async) with pluggable decryptor and tests.
+- v6.0.0: Adds role-based authorization for text reading with pluggable authorizer and tests.